 That’s another reason I like everyone to bring their own pack.
 That way everyone has access to their own water, and you can carry more with you since it’s distributed among the family.

-I also bring electrolyte powder in my pack because I get dehydrated very easily.
-It’s super easy to add to my water, and it allows me to hike for longer periods of time, much more comfortably.
+I also bring electrolyte powder in my pack so I don’t get dehydrated It’s super easy to add to my water, and it allows me to hike for longer periods of time, much more comfortably.

 Last, but not least, is bringing healthy snacks along with us on our family hikes.
 We need the fuel to keep going strong up the trails!

 We often pack fruit, especially this time of year when so much great produce is in season.
-However, when you’re hiking you also need a good source of protein to keep your body fueled.
+However, when you’re hiking you also need a good source of protein to keep your body fueled, and we like to bring either beef jerky or some nuts as well.